');

 About Newmarket, NH

-Newmarket is a small community in New Hampshire with a population of 5,730 residents.
-The median household income is $83,871 per year, which is above the national average.
-The median age in Newmarket is 35.9 years.
+Newmarket is a small town located in New Hampshire with a population of 5,730 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $83,871 per year, which is 12% above the national median of $75,149.
+The median age of 35.9 years is close to the US median age of 38.9 years.

 How Newmarket Ranks in New Hampshire